Top 10 Tips for Your Summer Trip to Disney World

 Tip 1: Book Your Hotel and Dining Reservations As Soon As Possible

 Disney doesn't offer "Last Minute Deals" because they have to staff hotels, restaurants, theme parks, and transportation and last minute surges just create problems.
 Disney gives the best rates to the people who book their Disney World vacation packages early.
 Not only that, Disney Dining Reservations can be booked up to 180 Days Prior to Arrival.
 Popular locations like Cinderella's Royal Table, O'hana, and Chef Mickey fill early so booking early gives you the best shot at getting your first choice in restaurant and dining time.
-Another advantage to booking early is that you can schedule FASTPASS+ reservations up to 60 days prior to arrival if you have a Walt Disney World Resort vacation package that includes ticket or 30 days prior to arrival if you’re staying off property but purchase your tickets in advance.
+Another advantage to booking early is that you can schedule FASTPASS+ reservations up to 60 days prior to arrival if you have a Walt Disney World Resort vacation package for the official Disney World hotels and a handful of "Good Neighbor" hotels.
+You can book your FastPass+ reservations 30 days prior to arrival if you’re staying off property but purchase your tickets in advance.

 Tip 2: Have good Disney World or Universal Orlando theme park touring plans

-We are convinced that everyone can benefit with good theme park touring plans.
-During busy times, a good plan will absolutely keep you ahead of the crowds and out of the lines - our clients typically wait less than 20 minutes for rides, even thrill rides and headliners.
+We are convinced that everyone can benefit with good theme park touring plans (itinerary).
+During busy times, a good plan will absolutely keep you ahead of the crowds and out of the long lines.
 During less crowded times, a good plan factors in shorter park hours and fewer performance times.
+A good touring plan also helps you pick the FastPass+ options and times that offer the biggest advantages in terms of avoiding long lines.
 But the most important benefit of a good plan is that everyone gets to ride and see the things that they are looking forward to because everyone's priorities are included in a plan that tours the parks efficiently and effectively.

 Tip 3: Arrive at the Disney World at least 30 minutes prior to park opening!